kubernetes/enhancements/keps/sig-node/2902-cpumanager-distribute-cpus-policy-option/README.md

 - A specific e2e test will demonstrate that the default behaviour is preserved when the feature gate is disabled, or when the feature is not used (2 separate tests)

+### Rollout, Upgrade and Rollback Planning

+###### How can a rollout or rollback fail?
+Can it impact already running workloads?

+- A rollout or rollback can fail if the feature gate and the policy option are not configured properly and kubelet fails to start.

+###### What specific metrics should inform a rollback?

+Not Applicable.

+###### Were upgrade and rollback tested?
+Was the upgrade->downgrade->upgrade path tested?

+Not Applicable.
+This policy option only affects pods that meet certain conditions and are scheduled after the upgrade.
+Running pods will be unaffected by any change.

+###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?

+No

 ### Monitoring Requirements

 ###### How can an operator determine if the feature is in use by workloads?